How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Background and Related Work

-The emergence of LLMs capable of interpreting formal legal language~\cite{translating_legalese} and document summarization~\cite{zhong2022computing, moro2024multi} has significantly broadened AI's accessibility and application in legal practice~\cite{ariai2024natural}.
+\textbf{AI Adoptions and Concerns in Criminal Defense.} The emergence of LLMs capable of interpreting formal legal language~\cite{translating_legalese} and document summarization~\cite{zhong2022computing, moro2024multi} has significantly broadened AI's accessibility and application in legal practice~\cite{ariai2024natural}.
 The capacity of LLMs expanded both the depth and breadth of AI tools in criminal defense~\cite{berkeley}.
 There are two categories of LLM-based tools. \textbf{General-purpose AI tools} (e.g., ChatGPT, Claude, Gemini) support broad tasks like research, brainstorming, general information seeking, drafting, and summarization, while \textbf{specialized AI tools} (e.g., Westlaw AI, Lexis AI, discovery platforms) are designed for specific legal functions such as case analysis, evidence review, and transcription~\cite{integratingai}.
 These tools promise efficiency but also raise concerns such as hallucinations, bias, and breaches of confidentiality.
 These concerns are especially acute for public defenders, who serve as the last line of defense for indigent clients and handle their most intimate data, from jail calls to medical records.
-A single misstep can result in a wrongful conviction.